Programmes and Regulations

 These courses focus on developing skills or proficiencies in the student, and aim at providing hands-on training.

-Internship during the first year vacation, i.e. during summer vacation between semester II and III for at least twenty five days, will help
+Internship during the first year vacation, i.e. during summer vacation between semester II and III for at least twenty five days, will help the students gain valuable work experience, that connects classroom knowledge to real world experience and to narrow down and focus on the career path.
+Internship Report should be submitted to the Controller of Examination through respective departments.

-II.
-Co-curricular Courses:
+1. Co-curricular Courses:

 (i) Life Skill Training I &II: (1 credit each)

 Life Skill Training is offered to the PG students in order to mould them into responsible individuals.
-External Examination is conducted
+External Examination is conducted at the end of the II & IV Semesters.

 (ii) Field Project:

-Minimum seven days with one credit is mandatory for all I PG students to undertake at the end of semester I which has to be relevant
+Minimum seven days with one credit is mandatory for all I PG students to undertake at the end of semester I which has to be relevant to society.

 (iii) Specific Value-added Courses: